 If you have experience and knowledge about the metrics of running a business, you should consider providing analytical services to business owners.
 They need to understand their budgets, benefits of spending money in some locations and the disadvantages of spending money on other parts of the business.
 Analytics provide these data points, but entrepreneurs often don’t understand how to get them or use them.
 You could help other small businesses raise their venture capital and grow their business.

 Entrepreneurs aren’t always willing or have the time to conduct their own research and feasibility studies for their business ideas.
 You could offer this service to them.
 Through research and feasibility studies, you will examine different aspects of the idea.
 Studies are needed on marketing, technology uses, research and development and automation.
 When you present the results of the studies to the client, you would provide them with valuable information they need to be able to succeed.

 4. Writing services

-Entrepreneurs need writers for a number of processes.
+Entrepreneurs need writers for many processes.
 They need writers to create a business plan, write content in their marketing and write for a blog or social media.
-Entrepreneurs often don't know how to create content effectively and don’t want to take the time to learn how to create content in the correct way.
-Every business needs well-written content and business plans to move the company in the way they should.
+Entrepreneurs often don't know how to create content effectively and don’t want to take the time to learn how to correctly create content.
+Every business needs well-written content and business plans to move the company in the way it should.
 When entrepreneurs hire your writing business, you will help them focus on what they need to make investors come on board the business venture.
 The content also will help the company become well known and the first choice of someone to use.
 Companies also want writers to create press releases to send to media and other public relations work.